 “Goin’ places that I’ve never been.
 Seein’ things that I may never see again.
 And I can’t wait to get on the road again”, is a lyric from the Willie Nelson classic, ‘On the Road Again’.
 Music is an essential part of the trucking experience.
 From getting you in the right mindset during hauls or just staying plain entertained during those longer routes, music is every driver’s best friend on the road.
 More so, the trucking industry has played a huge part in influencing and inspiring some of America’s music legends.
 Join us as we look back and list some of the most iconic tunes about life on the road!

-2. Next we have the iconic, ‘Six Days on the Road’ by Dave Dudley (1963), from the album Songs About the Working Man, written by Earl Green and Peanutt Montgomery.
+- Next we have the iconic, ‘Six Days on the Road’ by Dave Dudley (1963), from the album, Songs About the Working Man, written by Earl Green and Peanutt Montgomery.

-3. A trucking classic, ‘Roll, Truck, Roll’ by Red Simpson (1966) from the album Roll Truck Roll, written by Tommy Collins.
+- A trucking classic, ‘Roll, Truck, Roll’ by Red Simpson (1966) from the album, Roll Truck Roll, written by Tommy Collins.

-5. From one of the outlaw kings himself, here’s ‘All I Do is Drive’ by Johnny Cash (1974) from the album Ragged Old Flag, written by Johnny Cash.
+- From the outlaw king himself, here’s ‘All I Do is Drive’ by Johnny Cash (1974) from the album, Ragged Old Flag, written by Johnny Cash.

-7. Of course, we have to include Smokey’s favorite ‘East Bound and Down’ by Jerry Reed (1976) from the album Smokey And The Bandit: Music from the Motion Picture, written by Jerry Reed and Dick Feller.
+- Of course, we have to include Smokey’s favorite ‘East Bound and Down’ by Jerry Reed (1976) from the album, Smokey And The Bandit: Music from the Motion Picture, written by Jerry Reed and Dick Feller.

 Here are a couple bonus modern tracks that are sure to become instant classics:

 -‘Highway Angel’ by Lindsay Lawler (2011) from the album The Long Haul, written by Lindsay Lawler

 Fun Fact: Lawler wrote this tune for the trucking non-profit organization, “Highway Angel”